8) Provisions (other than employee benefits)

 • amounts expected to be payable under a residual value guarantee; and

-• t he exercise price under a purchase option that the Company is reasonably certain to exercise, lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless the Company is reasonably certain not to terminate early.
+• the exercise price under a purchase option that the Company is reasonably certain to exercise, lease payments in an optional renewal period if the Company is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless the Company is reasonably certain not to terminate early.

-The lease liability is measured at amortised cost using the effective interest method.
-It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company’s estimate of the amount expected to be payable under a residual value guarantee, if the Company changes its assessment of whether it will exercise an purchase, extension or termination option or if there is a revised in-substance fixed lease payment.
+The lease liability is measured at amortized cost using the effective interest method.
+It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company's estimate of the amount expected to be payable under a residual value guarantee, if the Company changes its assessment of whether it will exercise an purchase, extension or termination option or if there is a revised in-substance fixed lease payment.

-When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.
+When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of- use asset has been reduced to zero.

-Short-term leases and leases of low-value assets The Company has elected not to recognise right-of-use assets and lease liabilities for leases of low-value assets and short-term leases, including IT equipment.
-The Company recognises the lease payments associated with these leases as an expense in profit or loss on a straight-line basis over the lease term.
+The Company has elected not to recognize right- of-use assets and lease liabilities for leases of low-value assets and short-term leases, including IT equipment.
+The Company recognizes the lease payments associated with these leases as an expense in profit or loss on a straight-line basis over the lease term.

 19) Cash and cash equivalents

-Cash and cash equivalents include cash in hand, balance with banks, demand deposits with banks
+Cash and cash equivalents include cash in hand, balance with banks, demand deposits with banks and other short-term highly liquid investments with an original maturity of three months or less.

 22) Investments in subsidiaries

 Investments in subsidiaries are carried at cost less accumulated impairment losses, if any.
 Where an indication of impairment exists, the carrying amount of the investment is assessed and written down immediately to its recoverable amount.
-On disposal of investments in such entities, the difference between net disposal proceeds and the carrying amounts are recognised in the Standalone Statement of Profit and Loss.
+On disposal of investments in such entities, the difference between net disposal proceeds and the carrying amounts are recognized in the Standalone Statement of Profit and Loss.

 (b) Fully compulsory convertible debentures (FCCDs) (unsecured)